jaewon1013/ci5301/chang-chen-ci5301-syllabus-2016-fall.md

 You will be asked to write personal reflections on the various topics we will cover in this course.
 The reflections will range from approximately 2–4 paragraphs each.
 You will be asked to think critically and respond to questions about the topics covered in class.

-- Reflection on Computer Literacy and Proficiency:  10 points
+- Reflection on Digital Literacy:  10 points
 - Reflection on Virtual Collaboration:  10 points
 - Reflection on Web Authoring:  10 points